Q&A: What are “queries”? [in editing & proofreading]

 Getting Best Results

-Make queries positive — even if deleting content or eliminating bad writing, say, for example, “to tighten the prose” rather than “to eliminate wordiness.”
+Make queries positive — even if deleting content or eliminating bad writing, say the suggestion is, for example, “to tighten the prose” rather than “to eliminate wordiness.”
 Facing a sea of changes is hard, try to lessen the blow.

 Keep them brief — so they will actually get read.